reframe-hpc/reframe/docs/regression_test_api.rst

      .. versionchanged:: 3.7.0
         Using this function from the :py:mod:`reframe` or :py:mod:`reframe.core.decorators` modules is now deprecated.
         You should use the built-in function described here.
+     .. versionchanged:: 4.0.0
+        This function can only be used as a built-in.